 - a.
 Utilities and mechanical screening: - i.
-Utility structures located between the building and the public right-of-way shall be screened as set forth in Section 805, Essential services., and uUtilitiesy.
+Utility structures located between the building and the public right-of-way shall be screened as set forth in Section 805, Essential services..., and uUtilitiesy.
 Sscreening may include walls, fencing, or landscaping that is consistent with the character and materials of the development. - ii.
-Trash enclosures shall be placed adjacent to the rear wall of corresponding buildings or shall be located away from portions of the site which are highly visible ements.
-Trash , and recycling stent with the enclosures shall be screened as set forth in Section 11302, To receptables with walls, fencing or landscaping that are contacted and materials of the development. b.
-Loading:
+Trash enclosures shall be placed adjacent to the rear wall of corresponding buildings or shall be located away from portions of the site which are highly visible from public roadways or private properties with dissimilar improvements.
+Trash enclosures shall be screened as set forth in Section 11302, Trash, and recycling receptables with walls, fencing or landscaping that are consistent with the character and materials of the development.